So I signed the contracts and put them in the mail today–I’m officially doing a collaboration with Larry Correia.

 The Novel Writers Academy

-Do you want to develop a killer story idea, outline it, and write your first three chapters with pro guidance?
-I will create the course if I have enough interest.
-More info here.
+Do you want to develop a killer story idea, outline it, and write your first three chapters with guidance from a published author?
+If so, find out how here.